 This cold shower evidence research showed that exposure to wet heat (hot showers, saunas and jacuzzis) decreased sperm motility.
-The researchers considered that this was reversible by ceasing wet heat exposure.
+The researchers considered that you could reverse this by ceasing wet heat exposure.

 Research done under the auspices of the British Thrombosis Research Institute apparently showed that the metabolic rate increases after cold exposure.
-Other German research backs this.
+Other German research, above, backs this.

-If you look in the research lists, you'll find a good deal of proposed research by Nikolai Shevcuk on the benefits of cold immersion, but not a lot of actual research done on it, at least, as far as I can see, by him or as a result of his proposals.
+If you look in the research lists, you’ll find a good deal of proposed research by Nikolai Shevcuk on the benefits of cold immersion.
+However, there’s not much actual research by him or done as a result of his proposals, at least, as far as I can see.
 Still, click the links for lots of citations and suggestions for further reading.

-http://www.ncbi.nlm.nih.gov/pubmed/8925815 showed that repeated cold immersions over a period boosted levels of T lymphocytes, for example.
+http://www.ncbi.nlm.nih.gov/pubmed/8925815 showed that frequent cold immersions over a period boosted levels of T lymphocytes, for example.

-These tests were done on 'athletic young men', so you can't draw definite conclusions for everyone of course.
+Because these tests were done on ‘athletic young men’, you can’t draw definite conclusions for everyone of course.

 Children at kindergarten who regularly play almost naked in snow reportedly have less illness.

-But these were Siberian children who do physical exercises before going out in the snow so get used to it from very early on.
-Still, they look cheerful.
+However, these were Siberian children.
+They do physical exercises before going out in the snow.
+Presumably they get used to it from very early on.
+But looking at them, they do look cheerful.